Last updated on April 28th, 2022 at 09:44 am.

 It might sound strange to talk about distractions at home yet there is a family or roommate is sharing the place.

 Consider their needs and where they will be as you work.
-Keep away from entertainment room or the sitting room to avoid conflicts.
+Keep away from the entertainment room or the sitting room to avoid conflicts.

 It allows you to work long hours without being bothered or stopping other people from enjoying their time and space in the same house.